 - Local Collectives – groups of members from the same area

 - Thematic Collectives – groups of members with a common thematic interest

 - Task Forces – working on specific tasks on behalf of the movement, set by the Coordinating Collective

 Activity: Group must be active as a whole

-Responsible: The DSC’s coordinator(s)
+Responsible: The Collective’s coordinator(s) elected by the group

 Activity: All members must be active

 Responsible: Coordinating Collective member(s) in charge of the Task Force

 DiEM25 seeks to combine self-organisation (horizontal structures) with the vertical integration provided by the Coordinating Collective and other elected or appointed bodies of DiEM25.
 Collectives are the backbone of the movement that facilitate not just grass-roots activism, but growth of our people-power to bring on the just transitions envisioned in our policies.
 As long as their actions are in line with DiEM25’s Manifesto, DiEM25’s policy papers, the current DiEM25 campaigns and our Organising Principles – their actions do not need validation.